jcrist/jcrist.github.io/content/pages/about.md

 final project was in the application of novel estimator designs to reduce the hardware requirements for actuators.
 Sometimes you don't need more or better sensors, just a fancier algorithm.

-During graduate school I became involved in several open-source projects, mostly in the scientific python community, which is how I ended up working at Anaconda (then Continuum Analytics).

 ## Projects